tonygurnick-sudo/numa/README.md

     poetry install

+2. Add a valid AWS Profile to a new .env file in the root, or a profile with the name 'qapps' will be used

+    AWS_PROFILE=account_name_here

-2. Run the Streamlit app using Poetry:
+3. Run the Streamlit app using Poetry:

     streamlit run app.py

-3. The deployer is accessible at
+4. The deployer is accessible at

     http://localhost:8501/